 Pulmonary rehabilitation is a program designed for patients with lung problems.
 The program includes exercise classes and education about your lung disease.
 Pulmonary rehabilitation may help you participate in activities with less shortness of breath, as well as teach you how to “live” more easily with lung disease.
 All phases of pulmonary rehabilitation require a physician’s order.
 The rehabilitation staff will assist patients in obtaining a physician’s order.

-The goals of participating in pulmonary rehabilitation are to decrease the symptoms of your disease or condition and to become better able to function in your daily life, increase your ability to exercise, and decrease symptoms and better manage anxiety an depression that often accompany pulmonary disease.
+How will pulmonary rehabilitation help me?
+The goals of participating in pulmonary rehabilitation are to decrease the symptoms of your disease or condition and to become better able to function in your daily life, increase your ability to exercise, and decrease symptoms and better manage anxiety an depression that often accompanies pulmonary disease.

 - Outpatient – meets three times weekly